 About Neil Neil’s Priorities Contact + Donate Who is Behind Neil?

-"I will work tirelessly for kids–regardless of who they are, how they self-identify, their unique characteristics or the circumstances in which they live–so ALL kids have a voice in the district"
+"I will work tirelessly for kids–regardless of who they are, how they self-identify, their unique characteristics or circumstances in which they live–so ALL kids have a voice in the district"

 Why I am Running

 My name is Neil Fishman (he/his/him) and I am running for the Boulder Valley School District’s Board of Education to Advocate for ALL kids!
-To ensure that everyone has a voice in our district, I will:

 • improve the climate in our schools,